Click Here

 • 900 minutes of reading can cover several classic books and many articles.

-• 900 minutes of meditation can build toward a clear mind.
+• 900 minutes of journaling or meditation can build towards a clear mind.

 Remember: Giant leaps forward are simply the macro output of tens, hundreds, or thousands of tiny daily steps.